 The full 170,000 words from the print book but available for your Kindle devices.
 Expertly formatted to work on all Kindle devices, mono and colour.
 Colour, hi-res Kindle ISBN: 978-0-9930057-2-5.
 Standard Kindle ISBN: 978-0-9930057-3-2

 The multi-media iPad version is also now available (and, for two weekends in a row, it was the number 1 book in the history category on UK iTunes).

 The hardbacks sold out within six hours.
 All of the softbacks have now been sold, too.
 A revised second edition will be published early in 2015.

-Beta readers have been positive in their praise for the book.
-More reviews will be added in due course.
+Reviewers have been positive in their praise for the book.

 “Roads Were Not Built For Cars is a major and original piece of work, and a significant contribution to social history.
 It is also an underpinning for current debates about the urban realm.”